IPGP/rinexmod/README.md

                         filename_data_freq (30S, 01S...), filename_data_source (R,
                         S, U).
   -m MARKER, --marker MARKER
-                        A four or nine character site code that will be used to rename input files. (apply also to the header's MARKER NAME, but a custom -k marker_name='XXXX' overrides it) -co COUNTRY, --country COUNTRY
+                        A four or nine-character site code that will be used to rename input files. (apply also to the header's MARKER NAME, but a custom -k marker_name='XXXX' overrides it) -co COUNTRY, --country COUNTRY
-                        A three character string corresponding to the ISO 3166 Country code that will be used to rename input files.
+                        A three-character string corresponding to the ISO 3166 Country code that will be used to rename input files.
 It overrides other country code sources (sitelog,
                         --marker...).
 List of ISO country codes: https://en.wikiped